YahiaMosaad/NYTimesNews/README.md

 .
 Application using MVP architecture

 .
+The application is being developed on Xcode Version 12.3, Swift 5.3.

+.
 Uisng URLSession to handle requests and parse reponse using Codable.

 .
 Application using generics for NetworkLayer under prtocol oriented.